IgnacioGarcia198/android-kotlin-fundamentals-starter-apps/AndroidTrivia-Starter/README.md

 AndroidTrivia - starter code
 ============================

-Starter code for Android Kotlin Fundamentals codelab 3.1: Create and add a fragment.
+App in the state it should be at 3.1: Create and add a fragment.

 Introduction